[…] Welcome to part 2 of our Scottish adventure. If you haven’t read part 1, click here. […]

 Loch Lomond

-If you don’t know the song Loch Lomond you can listen to it here.
+If you don’t know the song Loch Lomond, you can listen to it here.
 This traditional Scottish song is about the largest loch (or lake) in Scotland.
 We visited the very pretty town of Luss on the banks of Loch Lomond.
-As we rambled around the thatched village homes and down tiny lanes I looked out over the loch and thought of the lyrics to the well-known song and thought, “no wonder someone would write a song about this beautiful view.”
+As we rambled around the thatched village homes and down tiny lanes, I looked out over the loch and thought of the lyrics to the well-known song and thought, “No wonder someone would write a song about this beautiful view.”

 Glencoe